[Exclusive] New EU blacklist names Russians abducting Ukrainian children

 The blacklist is accompanied by 'evidence packages' designed to stand up to a legal challenge in the European Court of Justice, making those named more likely to end up in any post-war tribunals.

-It comes on top of more than 1,412 Russians already listed by the EU.
+It comes on top of 1,412 Russians already listed by the EU.

 The existing sanctions reference acts of "torture" on 22 pages and "rape" on 23 pages of their 456-page long chronicle of accusations.

-And for her part, US vice-president Kamala Harris told last weekend's Munich Security Conference that Russia's conduct of the war "formally" met the UN definition of "crimes against humanity", putting the war on moral par with genocides such as those in former Yugoslavia or in Rwanda.
+And for her part, US vice-president Kamala Harris told last weekend's Munich Security Conference in Germany that Russia's conduct of the war "formally" met the UN definition of "crimes against humanity", putting it on moral par with genocides such as those in former Yugoslavia or in Rwanda.

 The new blacklist also adds 28 entities to face an EU asset freeze and business ban.